-If an undergraduate student has previously attended the university, a Readmittance Request is only required if the student’s absence from the university will be more than four consecutive terms (including summer).
+If a student has previously attended the university, a Readmittance Request is only required if the student’s absence from the university will be more than three consecutive semesters (including summer).

-Readmittance to undergraduate programs must be requested at least six weeks prior to the desired term start date, and no earlier than
+Readmittance must be requested at least six weeks prior to the desired semester start date, and no earlier than

 Students approved for readmittance will be assessed the current tuition rate and are responsible for any changes to their program of study that may have occurred during their period of absence.
 If the break in enrollment exceeds one year or more, the student's program of study may follow the requirements listed in the current year catalog.
 A review of previously awarded transfer credit will also be conducted and may be adjusted.
 Students are responsible for reviewing additional readmittance criteria.